 • Gathered flax-colored bedspreads have a 28" drop and may be filled with a polyester insert (sold separately).

+• Matching dust skirts have a 22" drop.
 The queen bedspread is $349 with a 28" drop.
 That's not bad, especially, since you're not paying more for a separate bedskirt.
 Shoot, I might have to get this for MY room, and let the guest room have the all white.
 Decisions, decisions.